 Arguably one of the first commercially available variants of the modern bass guitar was one that was a five-string bass instead of a four-string bass.
 As certain genres were really expanding their boundaries around the middle of the 20th century onwards, manufacturers of guitars and bass guitars also sought to expand their own horizons by offering extended-range basses.

-Related Read: Acoustic vs Bass Guitar: Which is better for Beginners?
+Related Read: Acoustic vs Bass Guitar

 This was in part due to requests from musicians wanting to hit deeper notes without feeling like they were constantly affecting the action and tension of the strings.